pannavicb/backend-adonisjs/README.md

 # backend-adonisjs

-This is an web API application of sport field ticketing.
+This is a web API application of sport field ticketing.

+The project is node js based, developed using Adonis js framework.

-the documentation can be seen in MQ.7Og_oLprXb6KwBFse6UvlgmHgNuygnqpwf478yaXOxous6EoP6ZiYRF3WvI1
+The API is deployed in http://backend-adonisjs.herokuapp.com/ The API documentation can be seen in https://backend-adonisjs.herokuapp.com/docs/index.html